Shyam-Has-Your-Anomaly-Mitigated/Emul/syntaxx.md

 	8<<
 	8<< I need to get the namespace as a string!!!
 	: namespace(#namespace) 8<< ["namespace"]
-	8<< you can easily find out if a function already exists : a = namespace
+	8<< you can easily find out if a function already exists; even if the parameter namespaces are different : a = namespace
 	: b = namespace
 	: c = namespace